Fulbright Scholar Award (funded by Kansas State University)

 About the Award

-The Fulbright Scholar Award (funded by Kansas State University) is awarded to senior academics, government scientists or other key researchers to undertake a collaborative project at Kansas State University in the United States.
-Successful applicants will work with a tenured or tenure-track colleague at Kansas State on a significant collaborative short-term research program in any academic discipline.
+The Fulbright Scholar Award (funded by Kansas State University) is awarded to a senior academic, government scientist, or other key researcher to undertake a collaborative project at Kansas State University in the United States.
+The successful applicant will work with a tenured or tenure-track colleague at Kansas State on a significant collaborative short-term research program in any academic discipline.
+For information on Kansas State’s research strengths please visit the Kansas State University website.

 Kansas State University is seeking: